 You can follow all of her adventures on Instagram at @readyforEMMAthing... because after-all, she IS ready for anything... most of the time.

 Kate believes in the power of movement - any kind of movement.
 Kate rejects diets and diet culture.
 Kate rejects the idea of exercising to burn calories.
 Kate rejects the idea of hating your body because of how it looks or for what it can or can’t do.
 Kate believes in being kind to your body and that we are not our bodies (she believes the same things about our fears, our heartaches, our anger, and our shame).
-She believes that our bodies are a magnificent vessel for who we actually are which is why Kate also believes in the practice of self-work and continuing growth so that we are able to show up with more and more presence in this world.
+She believes that our bodies are magnificent vessels for who we actually are which is why Kate also believes in the practice of self-work and continuing growth so that we are able to show up with more and more presence in this world.

 Kate started getFIT615 in March of 2014 with one goal in mind: get people to sweat more. getFIT615 was an online outlet that hosted many free events around town with the intention of giving people the opportunity to try new gyms, studios, and new ways of moving their bodies.

 The opportunity arose for getFIT615 to move into a brick and mortar in our historic home on Music Row, home to Shakti Power Yoga.
 Being that I had been calling Shakti Power Yoga home for the past year, it was an absolute "yes!"

 I encourage students to love their bodies and appreciate them for all they are.
 I believe that movement is vital to our well-being and that we should move our bodies in ways that we enjoy with people we love.
 I believe that our hatred, and lack of understanding and compassion for our bodies lies in the patriarchy, our fatphobic society, and racism.
-I think that we should always keep growing and learning which is why I love hosting Heartfelt Retreats and the Leadership Retreat via the Duality Project with her co-accomplice Ruby Chandler.
+I think that we should always keep unlearning, and growing which is why I love hosting Heartfelt Retreats and the Leadership Retreat via the Duality Project with her co-accomplice Ruby Chandler.